Measuring Synthetic Eval Data Quality (SynAE)¶

 | Diversity | How much of the real-data spread does the synthetic set cover? | Vendi Score, Attribute Diversity |

-A set can score high on one axis and fail on another.
+A set can score high on one axis and fail another.
 The decomposition exists because the authors found "no single metric is sufficient to fully characterize synthetic data quality" (arxiv.org/abs/2605.22564).

-Diagnostic Patterns¶
+Diagnostic patterns¶

-Five controlled failure modes the authors injected and the pillar signatures they produced (arxiv.org/abs/2605.22564):
+Five failure modes the authors injected, and the pillar signatures they produced (arxiv.org/abs/2605.22564):

 | Generation choice | Validity | Fidelity | Diversity | What to do |